 - Use the oral rinse given to you after the procedure

-- Don’t smoke for at least 24 hours after the procedure.
-Ideally, don’t smoke at all
+- Don’t smoke for at least 72 hours after the procedure

 - Don’t touch the wound other than to change the gauze

-- Don’t eat peanuts, popcorn, pasta, or any other foods that get stuck easily
+- Don’t eat peanuts, popcorn, pasta, or any other foods that could get stuck in the extraction site

 - Avoid carbonated drinks